Application software: By platform

-Since the development and near-universal adoption of the web, an important distinction that has emerged, has been between web applications — written with HTML, JavaScript and other web-native technologies and typically requiring one to be online and running a web browser — and the more traditional native applications written in whatever languages are available for one's particular type of computer.
-There has been a contentious debate in the computing community regarding web applications replacing native applications for many purposes, especially on mobile devices such as smartphones and tablets.
+There has been a contentious debate regarding web applications replacing native applications for many purposes, especially on mobile devices such as smartphones and tablets.
 Web apps have indeed greatly increased in popularity for some uses, but the advantages of applications make them unlikely to disappear soon, if ever.
 Furthermore, the two can be complementary, and even integrated.

-By purpose and output
+Horizontal vs. vertical

-Application software can also be seen as being either horizontal or vertical.
+Application software can be seen as either horizontal or vertical.
 Horizontal applications are more popular and widespread, because they are general purpose, for example word processors or databases.
 Vertical applications are niche products, designed for a particular type of industry or business, or department within an organization.
 Integrated suites of software will try to handle every specific aspect possible of, for example, manufacturing or banking worker, accounting, or customer service.

+By purpose

 There are many types of application software: